 “Tell yourself that whatever storms you are having, like all storms, they are going to pass.
 Comfort yourself that after the storm, the view of the sun rising from the horizon is always a spectacular view” – Kind Over Matter.

-It’s so helpful to remind yourself that all things do pass.
-You’re loved beyond anything you can even begin to imagine.
+Remind yourself that all things do pass.
+You’re loved beyond anything you can begin to imagine.
 Peace, joy, and contentment are just on the other side of this moment.

-3. Address what’s been bothering you in the love letter to yourself.
+3. At this time, address what’s been bothering you in the love letter to yourself.

 Only you know yourself truly.
 Gently acknowledge what’s been weighing on your mind.

 “I know this past year has been tough.
 Things did not work out the way you wanted them to at school.
-It’s so disappointing to have to think about starting all over again.”
+It’s disappointing to think about starting all over again.”